 It’s impossible to miss our extraordinary collection of Native American and Northwest art located throughout our property.
 This collection gives our guests the opportunity to learn more about the art and people of our native region.

-Stop by the front desk to pick up a copy of our Art of Discovery Brochure or download a PDF of the Tour Brochure to use as your guide.
+Stop by the front desk to pick up a copy of our Art of Discovery Brochure to follow along.

 Art Lovers Special

 After you’ve finished the tour, stop by River Rock and tell us about your favorite piece.
 We’ll reward you with 10% off our Garnier Chardonnay or Garnier Pinot Noir, an offer reserved exclusively for art lovers like you.